 Building a Statically Generated Personal Website Using GatsbyJS

-Whether you're doing contract work for a client or you're simply maintaining a website for display to company recruiters, your website should be developed with high quality.
+Whether you're doing contract work for clients or maintaining a website to attract company recruiters, it is crucial that your website is developed with high quality, embodying the following three foundational pillars:

 Performance